jwoehr/qisjob/README.md

 The `qisjob` command loads and executes [Qiskit](https://qiskit.org) experiments on simulators or on genuine quantum computing hardware such as that found at [IBM Q Experience](https://quantum-computing.ibm.com).
-Input is from one or more OpenQASM 2 source files or Qiskit `QuantumCircuit` Python code or from source provided via standard input in the absence of file arguments.
+Input is from one or more OpenQASM 2 (by default) or OpenQASM 3 (with the `--qasm3_in` option) source files or Qiskit `QuantumCircuit` Python code (with the `--qc` option) or from source provided via standard input in the absence of file arguments.

 The command also provides some utility functions such as: